 For information about configuring alerts, see Configuring performance alerts.

-Note that in pools with Workload Balancing (WLB) enabled, you cannot set a home server.
+In pools with Workload Balancing (WLB) enabled, you cannot set a home server.
 Instead, XenCenter nominates the best server for the VM by analyzing Citrix Hypervisor resource pool metrics and recommending optimizations.
-You can decide if you want these recommendations geared towards resource performance or hardware density, and you can fine-tune the weighting of individual resource metrics (CPU, network, memory, and disk) so that the placement recommendations and critical thresholds align with your environment’s needs.
+You can decide if you want these recommendations geared towards resource performance or hardware density.
+You can fine-tune the weighting of individual resource metrics (CPU, network, memory, and disk) so that the placement recommendations and critical thresholds align with your environment’s needs.

-On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or a virtual GPU to a VM, providing direct access to the graphic hardware from the VM.
-This allows a VM to use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS and Medical Imaging applications.
+On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or one or more virtual GPUs to a VM.
+This configuration gives the VM direct access to the graphics hardware.
+The VM can use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS, and Medical Imaging applications.

-Note: GPU Virtualization is available for Citrix Hypervisor Premium Edition customers, or those who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
+GPU Virtualization is available for Citrix Hypervisor Premium Edition customers, or customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
 For more information about licensing, see About Citrix Hypervisor Licensing.

-On the VM’s USB properties tab, the right side pane displays the list of USBs attched to the VM.
-You can attach additional (maximum of 6) USBs to the VM.
+On the VM’s USB properties tab, the right side pane displays the list of USBs attached to the VM.
+You can attach extra (maximum of 6) USBs to the VM.
 You can also choose to detach USBs from the VM.

-- To optimize performance for VMs running Citrix Virtual Apps, click Optimize for Citrix Virtual Apps.
+- To optimize performance for VMs running Citrix Virtual Apps, select Optimize for Citrix Virtual Apps.

-- To manually adjust the VM’s shadow memory allocation, click Optimize manually and enter a number in the Shadow memory multiplier box.
+- To manually adjust the VM’s shadow memory allocation, select Optimize manually and enter a number in the Shadow memory multiplier box.

-- To restore the default settings for shadow memory, select the Optimize for general use option.
+- To restore the default settings for the VM’s shadow memory, select the Optimize for general use option.

 On the Cloud-Config Parameters tab, you can review and modify the configuration parameters you have specified for the VM.
-For more information about cloud-config parameters, see Cloud-Config Parameters.
+For more information, see Cloud-Config Parameters.